dskiff/tko/README.md

 Aside from kaniko and buildah, there are a number of other tools you might find useful instead.
 I'm sure I'm missing some, but:

 - [umoci](https://umo.ci/) and [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/README.md) are CLIs for interacting with OCI images.
 You can accomplish a lot with these and a shell script, but I wanted something simpler and easier to maintain.
 - [stacker](https://github.com/project-stacker/stacker).
 I have not used it and can't vouch for it, but it seems to live in a middle ground between tko and something more like kaniko.
-In my case, its added complexity did not seem worth it, but it may be worth checking out if you're looking in this space
+In my case, its added complexity did not seem worth it, but it may be worth checking out if you're looking in this space.
 - [apko](https://github.com/chainguard-dev/apko) + [melange](https://github.com/chainguard-dev/melange).
 The tooling story is pretty rough at the time of writing this, but I like the direction.
 If you're an enterprise, looking to do enterprise-y things, I would recommend checking them out.